dantosXD/coastaldraftlines/src/pages/index.md

           Have you ever dreamed of enjoying tap nitro-coffee, seltzer,  or craft beer from the comfort of your own home.
-For under $999.99 our gorgeous two-tap system can make that a reality.
+For less than $999.99 our gorgeous two-tap system makes that a reality.

           Dont let your dreams be dreams.
 Call 207-555-5555 and in 5 minutes